 The firms, from where India imports the products, follow strict global quality control rules.
 Since India doesn’t import large quantities, these firms are unlikely to bear the pain of getting BIS certification.

 It’s important to note here that the key requirement of prime material is for edible products like fruits, vegetables, processed food, edible oil, dairy products etc.

-Non-prime materials are used for non-edible products like industrial oils and packing of paints, among others.
+Non-prime materials are used for non-edible products like industrial oils, aluminium laminate foil and the packing of paints, among others.

 The quality control order of BIS brings a non-tariff blockade in order to safeguard the domestic producers.
 But the production available in India is not sufficient to meet the needs of the industry, both in terms of grades and volume.

 For certain applications, the metal packaging industry needs continuous annealed material, as well as shearing with high levels of accuracy with respect to products’ squareness such as scroll tinplate sheets, battery jackets, which the indigenous producer won’t be able to supply.

 That’s why the MCMA has approached the Steel Ministry, Ministry of Medium, Commerce Ministry, Small Enterprises and even Prime Minister’s Office with their demand of revising the BIS order.